ngoldbaum/ngoldbaum.github.io/content/posts/dynamic-programming.md

 study group is working together to learn content that commonly comes up in job interviews and to prepare for the dreaded whiteboard technical interview.
-Today's session focused on a new concept for me, dynamic programming, an approach once can use to solve problems that are conceptually amenable to a recursive approach, but where the naive recursive approach might be very slow.
+Today's session focused on a new concept for me, dynamic programming, an approach one can use to solve problems that are conceptually amenable to a recursive approach, but where the naive recursive approach might be very slow.

 ## A Problem Amenable to Recursion